AnchalDevBytes/skyMatch/README.md

   Temperature, conditions, and location visualization
 - ** Smart Suggestions**
   Context-aware activity recommendations
-- ** Add weather icons or animations **
+- ** Added weather icons or animations **
-- ** Include a 5-day forecast with activity suggestions for each day Enable geolocation to auto-detect the user’s location (with permission) **
+- ** It include a 5-day forecast with activity suggestions for each day Enabled geolocation to auto-detect the user’s location (with permission) **
 - ** Allow users to save favorite locations using localStorage **
-- ** Add a "Share" button to post weather and activity ideas on social media **
+- ** Added a "Share" button to post weather and activity ideas on social media **
 - ** Mobile-First Design **
   Fully responsive across devices
 - ** Error Handling**